xaviserrag/react_reflux_boilerplate/README.md

  - LiveReactLoad
  - ESLINT

-The structure of the project is composes following the three basic elements of FLUX architecture:
+The structure of the project is composed following the three basic elements of FLUX architecture:

 - Actions
 - Stores